atline/docker-lava-slave/README.md

                  lava_docker_slave.sh -a destroy -p shanghai -n apple (Here, if docker host name is shubuntu1, then lava worker name will be shanghai-shubuntu1-docker-apple)

+### About advanced.json:

+You can define some additional control parameters in `advanced.json` before new a container, this afford you some advanced ability to configure container.

+Currently it just support additional bind mount added, format as follows:

+    {
+        "volume": ["/host_folder_1:/container_folder_1", "/host_folder_2:/container_folder_2"]
+    }

 (The End)